Should I Stay In Amazon Kindle KDP Select Or Open Publish My Ebooks?

 If you are self-published, you have certainly made your paperbacks and ebooks available on Amazon.
-For your ebooks, you have probably also enrolled in KDP Select.
+But do you use Kindle KDP Select or open publish?

 If you have ebooks in Amazon KDP Select and are wondering if it is advantageous to exit, let me save you some time by giving you my experience of having been in and out of KDP Select many, many times.

 I suppose the first question you might ask is why I have exited so many times.
 Good question.

 No doubt enrolling an ebook in KDP Select increases ebook sales.